TomaszGajek/settlements/API_DOCUMENTATION.md

 - Category names are trimmed of leading/trailing whitespace
 - New name must be unique per user (case-sensitive)
-- Cannot rename the "Other" category (system category with `isDeletable: false`)
+- Cannot rename the "Inne" category (system category with `isDeletable: false`)
 - If name is unchanged, returns current category (optimization)

 **Error Responses:**